-Rebecca Hennessy is a Toronto based trumpeter, vocalist and composer active in many different genres of music.
+Rebecca Hennessy is a Toronto based trumpeter, composer and bandleader active in many different genres of music.
 Focused mainly in performing and composing jazz and creative music, Rebecca is equally comfortable playing roots, folk, R&B, mariachi, pop and blues.
 She has been carving her way in the Canadian and international music scene since moving to Toronto in 2003 from Nanaimo, BC.
-Since then, she has toured to Mexico, Europe, USA, and extensively in Canada playing with various groups.
+Since then, she has toured to Mexico, Panama, Europe, USA, and extensively in Canada playing with various groups.

 Rebecca is a member (co-leader, composer) of Toronto’s chamber-jazz quartet, Hobson’s Choice, alongside Felicity Williams , Harley Card and Michael Davidson.
 Hobson’s Choice has been performing and recording since 2008 and has since released three independently funded EP’s and a new full length album (“Of The Waves”) on Barnyard Records with the support of the OAC.
 “Of The Waves” (NNNN).

 Rebecca is the musical director Massey Hall’s annual Women’s Blues Revue.
 She can also be heard performing regularly with The Woodshed Orchestra, Drumhand, as well as Viva Mexico Mariachi.

 Rebecca has performed and or recorded with many world class jazz and pop artists including: Ab Baars, Ken Vandermark, Mike Murley, Andrew Downing, Nick Fraser, Ron Sexsmith, Andy Kim, Owen Pallett, Broken Social Scene, Feist and Adele.